 Participants must have attended a 3 Day Basic Course with Bushcraft Survival Australia or have previous experience to an equivalent level (e.g. a course from another reputable school)

-Date: 6-9 September Location: Darwin.
-NT Course: Intermediate Bushcraft Survival Course (3.5 Days) We start at 5pm 6th September.
+Date: TBA Location: Darwin.
+NT Course: Intermediate Bushcraft Survival Course (3.5 Days) We start at 5pm TBA.